Art3mK/AWS-CDA/computing/EC2.md

 - termination protection is off by default
 - can't encrypt boot volume for standard AMIs
 - one subnet - one AZ
+- 20 on-demand instances across the instance family by default
+- Nitro hypervisor (new, foc C5) vs Xen
+- SRV-IO on HVM AMI with drivers, ENA elastic network adapter
+- no additional fee for enhanced networking

 ## AMIs

 - AMIs are regional
 - can copy between regions (console, command line, API)

+## Q. What is a cluster placement group?

+A cluster placement group is a logical entity that enables creating a cluster of instances by launching instances as part of a group.
+The cluster of instances then provides low latency connectivity between instances in the group.
+Cluster placement groups are created through the Amazon EC2 API or AWS Management Console.